Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Dynamic graph regression using subsampled randomized Hadamard transform

-\begin{theorem} Assuming that $m$ is a constant, the matrix embedding $\mathbold M$ defined in Definition~\ref{def:m-embedding} is an $O(1)$-{\em edge-update-efficient} matrix embedding. \end{theorem} \begin{proof} We show that $\mathbold M$ satisfies the conditions stated in Definition~\ref{def:update_efficient}.
-When an edge is inserted/deleted between nodes $i$ and $j$, as Lemmas~\ref{lemma:m-closest} and \ref{lemma:m-closest_delete} say, vector embeddings of at most $O(m^m)$ nodes change and it take $O(m)$ time to update each vector embedding.
-Since $m$ is a small constant, we can consider $m^{m+1}$ as a constant $K$.
-The new vector embedding of each node $v$ whose vector embedding has been changed can be expressed in terms of a pair $\mathbold{c}$ and $\mathbold d$ of update vectors, where $\mathbold d$ contains the new vector embedding of node $v$ and $\mathbold c$ is a vector whose $v^{th}$ element is $1$ and its other elements are $0$.
-Therefore, the conditions of Definition~\ref{def:update_efficient} are satisfied and $\mathbold M$ is an $O(1)$-{\em edge-update-efficient} matrix embedding. \end{proof}
+\begin{theorem} Assuming that $d$ is a constant, the matrix embedding $\mathbold M$ defined in Definition~\ref{def:m-embedding} is an {\em edge-update-efficient}$_1$ matrix embedding. \end{theorem} \begin{proof} We show that $\mathbold M$ satisfies the conditions stated in Definition~\ref{def:update_efficient}.
+When an edge is inserted/deleted between nodes $i$ and $j$, as Lemmas~\ref{lemma:m-closest} and \ref{lemma:m-closest_delete} say, vector embeddings of at most $O(d^d)$ nodes change and it take $O(d^2)$ time to update each vector embedding.
+Since $d$ is a constant, we can consider $d^{d+2}$ as a constant.
+For each node $v$ whose vector embedding has been changed, we define a pair of update vectors $\mathbold{c}$ and $\mathbold d$ as follows: $\mathbold d$ contains the new vector embedding of $v$ minus its old vector embedding; and the position and the value of the nonzero entry of $\mathbold c$ are respectively set to $v$ and $1$.
+Therefore, the conditions of Definition~\ref{def:update_efficient} are satisfied and $\mathbold M$ is an {\em edge-update-efficient}$_1$ matrix embedding. \end{proof}

-\begin{corollary} Suppose that we are given a graph $G$ whose matrix embedding is defined as Definition~\ref{def:m-embedding}, with $m$ as a small constant, and it is a full column rank matrix.
-Our randomized algorithm, which is based on subsampled randomized Hadamard transform, performs the pre-processing phase in
+\begin{corollary} Suppose that we are given a graph $G$ whose matrix embedding is defined as Definition~\ref{def:m-embedding}, with $d$ as a small constant, and it is a full rank matrix.
+Our first randomized algorithm, which is based on subsampled randomized Hadamard transform, performs the pre-processing phase in

 time.
-Then, after any edge-related update operation, it updates the approximate solution of the dynamic graph regression problem in
+Then, after an edge insertion or an edge deletion, it updates a $1\pm\epsilon$ approximation to the optimal solution of graph regression in

-time. \end{corollary} \begin{proof} In Theorem~\ref{theorem:phd_edge}, we conditioned on the existence of an {\em edge-update-efficient} embedding and showed that it takes $O(rm)$ time to update the approximate solution.
+time. \end{corollary} \begin{proof} In Theorem~\ref{theorem:phd_edge}, we conditioned on the existence of an {\em edge-update-efficient} embedding and showed that it takes $O(rd)$ time to update the approximate solution.
 Then in Theorem~\ref{theorem:edge_update_efficient}, we showed that this matrix embedding does exist.
-Therefore and by using the value of $r$ presented in Theorem~\ref{theorem:phd} and discarding constants (including $m$), we obtain the time complexities stated in the theorem. \end{proof}
+Therefore and by using the value of $r$ presented in Theorem~\ref{theorem:phd} and discarding constants (including $d$), we obtain the time complexities stated in the theorem. \end{proof}